MaxCarroll0/kayak-hull-optimisation/build.md

 Build the project with `just build`.

 ## Nix
-Or, if using nix, then use the following [flake](https://github.com/MaxCarroll0/kayak-hull-optimisation-flake) as a nix-shell / direnv.
+For reproducable builds.
+Using nix, set up dependencies using the following [flake](https://github.com/MaxCarroll0/kayak-hull-optimisation-flake) as a nix-shell / direnv.

 Build the project with `just build`.